 Point the remote control toward the projector (to Infrared Remote Receivers) when pressing the buttons.
-Maximum operating range for the remote control is about 16.4' (5 m) and 60 degrees in front and rear of the projector.
+Maximum operating range for the remote control is about 16.4' (5 m) and 60 degrees from the front, rear or top of the projector.

-Infrared Remote Receivers are provided both in front and back of the projector.
-You can conveniently use both of the receivers (pp. 10, 52)
+Infrared Remote Receivers are provided in the front and back and on the top of the projector.
+You can conveniently use these receivers. (pp. 10, 56)

-•When hanging the projector from the ceiling, select the Infrared Remote Receiver which is located farther away from the fluorescent light.(p.52)
+- •When hanging the projector from the ceiling, select the Infrared Remote Receiver which is located farther away from the fluorescent light. (p.56) - •When using the projector in the horizontal position without hanging from the ceiling, it is recommended to deactivate the top Infrared Remote Receiver to avoid the effects of the fluorescent light. (p.56)